hfan0348/GroupJ_hfan0348_9103_tut7/README.md

     - Clicking anywhere on the canvas starts the background track.
 Once the music is playing, the title texts _"Pacman" and "* PIET"_ begin to **flicker and glow**.
 Their brightness is driven by the **live sound input**, creating a reactive neon light effect that synchronizes with the music.

 ## 2. My Individual Animation Approach
 My contribution focuses on the text animation, designed to resemble a retro arcade neon sign.
-I use a dot-matrix typography style rendered with circles instead of 'text()' to gain fine-grained control over visual rhythm.
+I use a dot-matrix typography style rendered with circles instead of `text()` to gain fine-grained control over visual rhythm.
 The layout is inspired by arcade aesthetics and Piet Mondrian’s grid compositions.
         This animation is visually distinct from the rest of the project by:
 - _**Components of the game**_
     - **Interactive Elements**